The best magnification for a makeup mirror is going to depend on what you’re using it for and what your vision is like, plus a few other factors.

+When selecting a magnification mirror, you can choose from a few different types.
 The correct one for you depends on how you apply makeup and your needs.

 They can be quite fragile if poorly built, so they aren’t great for traveling.

-If you want a more permanent mirror that you can install in a well-lit room, then a wall-mounted (mirror-mounted) model may be for you.
+If you want a more permanent mirror that you can install in a well-lit room, then a wall-mounted model may be for you.
 This type of mirror normally has some magnification.

 They also typically have arm attachments that allow you to move the mirror closer to or push it further away from you.

 These mirrors can be mounted on your wall or may come with strong suction cups that attach to your bathroom mirror.